Chinthurst School, Tadworth

 Not for: It’s a relatively small school site, so kids if it’s vast acreage you’re after – Chinthurst may not suit.

 Dare to disagree?
-There are Open Mornings on Thursday 24 January and Thursday 21 March.
+There is an Open Mornings on Fri 27 Sept.
 Or you can call the school on 01737 812011 for a private tour.

 Chinthurst School, 52 Tadworth Street, Tadworth, KT20 5QZ.
 Tel: 01737 812 011. chinthurstschool.co.uk